beeware/briefcase/docs/intro/getting-started.rst

 ===============

 In this guide we will walk you through setting up your Briefcase environment for development and testing.
-We will assume that you have a working Python 3 install, and an existing project.
+We will assume that you have a working Python install, and an existing project.

 Install Briefcase
 -----------------

 The first step is to install Briefcase.
-If you're using a
+If you're using a virtual environment for your project, don't forget to activate it.

 .. code-block:: bash